PranavKoduri/Meteor-Rush-Installer/README.md

 - Your top 10 high scores are saved.
 You can choose to clear them if you would like, but the action cannot be undone if you confirm the clear.
 - Don't try to change the high scores in the save file.
 You won't be able to do it.
 If you mess it up, all your saved scores will be automatically cleared.
 - High scores are automatically updated and saved as soon as each game is finished (whether you win or lose).
 If you choose to restart or quit in the middle of a game, that score is not saved.
+- There are 6 stages, each of which lasts about 30 seconds, so a full game takes a little over 3 minutes.
 - See below on information about screen sizes.

 ## Game Snapshot